BMC Public Health

 Even though there were statistically significant differences in self-efficacy for PA and enjoyment of PA, minimal increases in girls’ PA were observed.
 GGG curricula improvements are warranted.
 Future GGG programming should explore offering GGG every day, modifying activities so that they are moderate-to-vigorous in intensity, and providing additional trainings that allow staff to better implement PA and improve behavior management techniques.
 With modifications, GGG could provide a promising no-cost curriculum that afterschool programs may implement to help girls achieve recommendations for PA.

 Huberty, Jennifer L.; Dinkel, Danae M.; and Beets, Michael W., "Evaluation of GoGirlGo!; A practitioner based program to improve physical activity" (2014).
-Health, Physical Education and Recreation Faculty Publications.
+Health and Kinesiology Faculty Publications.
 6.